w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 [^5]: Turing, A. M. (1962).
 The chemical basis of morphogenesis. (n.d.).
 36.

 [^6]: Wolpert, L. (n.d.).
-Positional Information and the Spatial Pattern of Cellular Differentiationt.
+Positional Information and the Spatial Pattern of Cellular Differentiation.
 47.

 [^7]: Hofstadter, D. (2006).
 I Am a Strange Loop.